National Advisory Board

 Chair: Rev Dr. Nancy Ramsay, Professor of Pastoral Theology and Pastoral Care at Brite Divinity School.

 Rev. Dr. Alan Baroody, a licensed marriage and family therapist and an AAMFT supervisor, he is Interim Minister, St. Andrew Presbyterian Church, Denton, TX.
 Before St. Andrew, he worked as Executive Director of a faith-based, ecumenical counseling agency in Hinesville, GA – home of the Army’s 3rd.
 Infantry Division at Ft.
 Stewart.
 He co-edited with Dr. Charles Figley, Families Under Fire: Systemic Therapy with Military Families, Rutledge Press 2010.

-Rev. Dr. Rita Nakashima Brock, Senior Vice President for Moral Injury Programs
+Rev. Dr. Rita Nakashima Brock, Senior Vice President for Moral Injury Programs at Volunteers of America.

 Chaplain W. Kyle Fauntleroy, Captain, USN, Director of the Armed Forces Chaplaincy Center (AFCC) at Fort Jackson, S.C. and Commanding Officer of the Naval Chaplaincy School.
 A graduate of Brite Divinity School, he also holds a Master of Arts in National Security and Strategic Studies from the Naval War College.